 Also, it’s worth noting that St John’s is a great place to either start or end a road trip around Newfoundland, too.

-You see, one of the best route being Highway 1 which goes nearly around the entire main island.
+You see, one of the best routes is Highway 1 which goes nearly around the entire main island.

 We loved exploring Newfoundland and it’s such a special place to explore.
 Make sure to spend at least a few days heading out of St John’s, too.
 It really is worth it.